 “It may have been cold and wet but, having families gather together, combined with the fun and uplifting entertainment, filled everyone with winter warmth and the festive feel-good factor.

 “The extra footfall in the city centre at this time of year will have delivered an economic boost to our businesses and traders as we head into a key period in the calendar.
 We look forward to welcoming visitors and locals alike back to Stirling for their Christmas shopping or to attend the many other festive events taking place in the Council area.

-“I would also like to take this opportunity to thank our hard-working staff, our partners and all the other agencies, including Police Scotland, who ensure these events are such a success.”
+“I would also like to take this opportunity to thank our hard-working staff, our partners and all the other agencies, including Police Scotland, who helped deliver such a successful event.”